wbnns/learnhowtocode/deep-dives/ruby/nested-collections.md

 ### Methods

 There are many helpful methods to use with nested hashes.
-Once you know what data you need from a nested hash, I have found that browsing through the documentation and experimenting with them in IRB is the best way for me to understand how they work.
+Once you know what data you need from a nested hash, we have found that browsing through the documentation and experimenting with them in IRB is the best way for me to understand how they work.

 Let's look at an example using the vehicles nested hash.
 Let's say that we want to know who owns vehicles that are from 2020 or newer.
 At first glance in the documentation, it looks like `#select` would be a great method to use.